IanWold/ianwold.github.io/Site/Posts/roll_your_own_csharp_results.md

     _value is Empty;
 ```

-This should give us everything we need for thsi nicer result type.
+That should give us everything we need for this nicer result type.
 Compare our previous implementation of `GetAllItemsFromDatabase` to this new one:

 ```csharp
 public DatabaseQueryResult<IEnumerable<Item>> GetAllItemsFromDatabase(...)